 5. How do you invest in your administrative staff?

 This is my favorite question and one I insist on discussing in every interview.
-I’m not talking salaries and benefits here.
-I’m talking professional development.
+I’m not talking about salaries and benefits here.
+I’m talking about professional development.
 Will the company be willing to send you to one conference a year?
 Maybe they will invest in online administrative training and allow you to carve out time to take webinars on the clock.
 Will they buy you resources like training manuals and books?
 Maybe they will pay for your professional membership fees.
 Ask the question.
 I beg of you, ask the question.
 This changes the tone of the conversation from hiring “just an assistant” to hiring someone who is serious about a career as an assistant.